Humza Yousaf to meet Rishi Sunak during London trip

 She said the delay was primarily due to the UK Government not providing an exemption to the Internal Market Act, which was implemented after Britain left the European Union to regulate trade within the country.

-During their talks Mr Yousaf is expected to raise the 10.1% tax hike on Scotch whisky, alongside the UK Government “refusing to provide the energy-bill support the rest of the drinks industry receives”.
+During their talks Mr Yousaf is expected to raise the 10.1% tax increase on Scotch whisky, alongside the UK Government “refusing to provide the energy bill support the rest of the drinks industry receives”.

 “It’s time for the Prime Minister to bring fairness back to the way whisky is treated and I will make that crystal clear when we meet today,” the First Minister said ahead of the meeting.

+“The Scottish Government has pre-released what Humza Yousaf would like to talk about and what he sees is the unfairness of taxation on the Scottish whisky industry – in the recent Budget duties on whisky went up, were pegged on some other alcohols.

+“Humza Yousaf and the Scottish Government believe that it is very unfair and they will be putting that case to the Prime Minister this evening.”

-During his time in the UK capital Mr Yousaf will also meet London mayor Sadiq Khan and with ambassadors, including those from Germany and Ukraine, the Scottish Government said.
+During his time in the UK capital, Mr Yousaf will also meet London Mayor Sadiq Khan, and ambassadors, including those from Germany and Ukraine, the Scottish Government said.

-While the meeting will be the first in person since the SNP leader was made Scotland’s First Minister last month, it will not be their first conversation.
+While the meeting with Mr Sunak will be the first in person since the SNP leader was made Scotland’s First Minister last month, it will not be their first conversation.

 The pair spoke via telephone after Mr Yousaf was chosen by MSPs to be First Minister on March 28.